robNichols-unlimited/robNichols-unlimited/README.md

 ### Hello! 👋
 My name is Rob Nichols - I am a full stack software developer working largely in the .NET stack with Angular for the front-end, and SQL Server for the database.
+I have looked at and tried some tutorials with other technologies and database solutions.
+While I do not have a great amount of experience with those other technologies, I have enjoyed learning and working with them.

 - 🌱 I enjoy learning!
 Whether it is within the .NET environment or new areas, I enjoy finding solutions that work best to resolve challenges.
 - I have been on the software development learning path since about 2014, and hope to continue this path as long as I can.